alcf-lidar/alcf/README.md

 ACLF yourself, you will need to install the
 [PGI compiler](https://www.pgroup.com/products/community.htm).

-Once you have install PGI, make sure the command `pgf95` works in the console.
+Once you have installed PGI, make sure the command `pgf95` works in the console.

 Download and build dependencies: